RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Results

 where $\mathbf{r}$ represents the spatial coordinate, $t$ is time, $\nabla^2$ is the spatial Laplacian, and \(\mathbf{x}(\mathbf{r})\) denotes the subsurface velocity model, \(\mathbf{u}(\mathbf{r},t)\) is the seismic wavefield, and \(q(\mathbf{r},t)\) represents the source term.
 The process of solving this equation for a given velocity model to predict the wavefield is known as forward modeling.

-Traditional physics-driven numerical methods for FWI are formulated as an optimization problem that iteratively adjusts the velocity model $\textbf{x}$ to minimize an objective function, which reconciles simulated data with observed data:
+Starting from an initial velocity model $\mathbf{x}$ (typically a smoothed or rough approximation of the true geology), traditional physics-driven numerical methods for FWI are formulated as an optimization problem that iteratively adjusts the velocity model $\textbf{x}$ to minimize an objective function, which reconciles simulated data with observed data:

-Here, the first term measures the misfit between the observed seismic data, $\mathbf{u}_{\text{data}}$, and the simulated data, $f_{\text{PDE}}(\mathbf{x})$.
+Here, the first term measures the misfit between the observed seismic data, $\mathbf{u}_{\text{data}}$, and the simulated data, $f_{\text{PDE}}(\mathbf{x})$, obtained from solving Eq.~\eqref{eq:wave_eq}.
 The second term is a regularization term weighted by $\lambda$, which is crucial for constraining the solution to be geologically plausible and for improving the convergence of the inversion.

 While traditional regularization methods, such as Tikhonov and TV, improve performance, they often fail to produce geologically realistic models.
 Tikhonov regularization, for instance, tends to introduce over-smoothing, while TV can create ``staircase'' artifacts.
-Moreover, this physics-driven approach leads to an ill-posed inverse problem that is highly sensitive to the choice of the initial velocity model and the presence of measurement noise.
+Moreover, this physics-driven approach leads to an ill-posed inverse problem that is highly sensitive to the choice of regularization method and to the presence of measurement noise that is typically present in seismic measurement data (e.g., Gaussian noise modeling thermal fluctuations or Laplacian noise modeling impulsive outliers with heavy-tailed statistics).
 For a more detailed description of FWI, please refer to Section~\ref{sec:appendix_FWI}.